peter-gergely-horvath/dyna4jdbc/README.md

 ### Requirements for running

 This driver requires Java Runtime Environment, version 8 or later.
 It should be compatible on any operating system, where Java 8 is officially available.

+## User Manual

+### Defining the JDBC headers

+Column headers can either be automatically generated from the index of the column or defined by the first output line of the scipt.
+In the latter case, the script must emit a special _formatting header_, wich contains three fields separated by a colon (':') character.

+`<Column Header> : <SQL type definition> : <additional flags>`

+1. Column Header: The human-readable name assigned to the column (see `java.sql.ResultSetMetaData.getColumnLabel(int)`)
+2. SQL type definition(optional): the SQL type definition of the column, auto-detected if not present
+3. Additional flags(optional): additional formatting flags for the column

+**Important: The _formatting header_ MUST ALWAYS CONTAIN TWO COLONS, even if a field is not used!**

+A first line, which does not match this criteria will be interpreted as part of the result set and the column headers will be generated automatically:

+Examples for the first line output:

+1. `FOO\tBAR` ==> Columns are named as 1 and 2, while 'FOO' and 'BAR' appear in result set as the first entry.
+2. `FOO::\tBAR::` ==> Columns named as 'FOO' and 'BAR'
+3. `FOO:\tBAR:` ==> Columns are named as 1 and 2, while 'FOO:' and 'BAR:' appear in result set as the first entry.
+4. `FOO:\tBAR:` ==> Columns are named as 1 and 2, while 'FOO:' and 'BAR:' appear in result set as the first entry.
+5. `FOO::\tBAR:` ==> Error condition detected by the driver, error INCONSISTENT_HEADER_SPECIFICATION is emitted.
+6. `FOO:\tBAR::` ==> Error condition detected by the driver, error INCONSISTENT_HEADER_SPECIFICATION is emitted.
+7. `FOO\tBAR::` ==> Error condition detected by the driver, error INCONSISTENT_HEADER_SPECIFICATION is emitted.
+8. `FOO::\tBAR:` ==> Error condition detected by the driver, error INCONSISTENT_HEADER_SPECIFICATION is emitted.

 ## Samples